kpsdev1/The-Recipe-Blog/TESTING.md

 ![image of Python testing views.py file in wine app](readme-docs/images/wine-viewspy.jpg)
 </details>

-**#** Just to note, the settings.py file gave some **line too long** errors which are related to the default authorization, which I was told can be ignored in this file.
+**#** Just to note, the settings.py file gave some **line too long** errors which are related to the default authorization, which I was told can be ignored in this file so I added the **Noqa** comment to them so that the linter would not read them.

 [Back to the top](#table-of-contents)
 - - -